 Appointed by Governor to 2-year terms: Stuart D. Kaplow, Esq., 2019; Timothy J. Blanch, 2021; Martin A. Fischer, 2021; Scott W. Cameron, 2022; Michael A. Daly, 2022.

-Ex officio: Susan J. Gore, designee of Secretary of Budget & Management; Laura Armstrong, designee of Secretary of the Environment; Stephen A. Lauria, designee of Secretary of General Services; Norman C. Wang, designee of Secretary of Housing & Community Development; Jeannie Haddaway-Riccio, Secretary of Natural Resources; Anne B. Raines, designee of Secretary of Planning; Nelson E. (Eddie) Lukemire, designee of Secretary of Transportation; Christopher H. Russell, designee of Director, Maryland Energy Administration; Arabia B. Davis, designee of Executive Director, Interagency Commission on School Construction; Mark W. Beck, designee of Chancellor, University System of Maryland
+Ex officio: Edward H. (Ted) Walsh, designee of Secretary of Budget & Management; Laura Armstrong, designee of Secretary of the Environment; Stephen A. Lauria, designee of Secretary of General Services; Tiffany P. Robinson, Esq., Secretary of Labor; vacancy, designee of Secretary of Natural Resources; Anne B. Raines, designee of Secretary of Planning; Nelson E. (Eddie) Lukemire, designee of Secretary of Transportation; Christopher H. Russell, designee of Director, Maryland Energy Administration; David Freese, designee of Executive Director, Interagency Commission on School Construction; Mark W. Beck, designee of Chancellor, University System of Maryland.

 c/o Office of Facilities Planning, Design, & Construction

 Department of General Services

 301 West Preston St., Suite 1405, Baltimore, MD 21201